 SR reported that of the £40,000 fund £7,721 has so far been drawn down by the Parish Council (to supplement the PC own project funding) leaving £32,279 potentially available.
 However, SR reminded the meeting that this funding cannot be drawn down until a land option is in place.

-NW reported the Parish Council would be establishing its funding for the next stage shortly, (meeting 08.04.24).
-NB 30K over 2 yrs agreed.
+NW reported the Parish Council would be establishing its funding for the next stage shortly, (meeting 08.04.24) NB 30K over 2 yrs agreed.

 JH said that if he had an option to purchase the farmyard (subject to planning) then his company would fund the development work on the commercial and infrastructure aspects of the scheme.